spacebudz/nebula/watcher/README.md

 ## SQL Schema

 - We store lovelace as `number` not as `bigint` in JavaScript since sqlite doesn't support bigints.
+And `number` is sufficient for now.

 ```sql
 CREATE TABLE IF NOT EXISTS listings (